Risk sharing, measuring variability, and distortion riskmetrics: Preliminaries

 There are two main advantages of working with non-monotone distortion functions.
 First, as monotonicity is not assumed, results on maxima and minima are symmetric; we only need to analyze one of them.
 Second, distortion riskmetrics include many more functionals in risk management, such as variability measures, which never have a monotone distortion function.
+Some properties of non-monotone risk functionals are studied by \cite{WW20}.
 We will make extensive use of three variability measures which appeared in the introduction.
 They are well defined on spaces larger than $L^\infty$, although we state our main results on $\X=L^\infty$.

-The first measure of variability we use extensively is the Gini deviation (GD) for $X \in L^1$, $h_{\mathrm{GD}}(t)= t-t^2$, $t\in[0,1]$ and $X^*$, $X^{**}$ independent copies of $X$.
+The first measure of variability we use extensively is the Gini deviation (GD) for $X \in L^1$, where $X^*$, $X^{**}$ are any independent copies of $X$, and $h_{\mathrm{GD}}(t)= t-t^2$ for $t\in[0,1]$.
+The specific choice of $X^*$, $X^{**}$ is not relevant.
 Its distortion function is depicted in Figure \ref{fig:distortion} (a).
 As our second measure of variability, the mean-median deviation (MMD) is defined by for $X \in L^1$ and $h_\mathrm{MMD}(t)=t \wedge (1-t)$, $t\in [0,1]$; see Figure \ref{fig:distortion} (b).
 The mean-median deviation is sometimes called the mean (or average) absolute deviation from the median and is well known for its statistical robustness.
 Both the mean-median deviation and the Gini deviation have concave distortions and thus are convex order consistent.
 Lastly, the inter-quantile difference (IQD) is defined by